kalisio/crisis/docs/gofurther/workflow.md

 ![workflow-interaction](../assets/Interaction-EN.png)

 The coordinator has access to a *cartographic view* summarizing the position and state of each participant according to the iconography defined within the process.
 At a glance he can see the list of participants who have received the event as well as their answers.
-He also knows if he has to provide an answer to some of them according to the definition of the workflow:
+He also knows if he has to provide an answer to some of them according to the definition of the workflow thanks to a specific icon:

 ![workflow-map](../assets/Event-Map-EN.png)